Meet the Team

 Prior to joining the BBS team Logan has been a sport development officer in Stirling, Scotland.
 Alongside which he competed at international level in the sport of curling.
 Logan has also coached sports at all levels and abilities from grass roots to elite level and been a sports tutor.
 He continues the connection to curling since retiring through commentating at international events.
 In his spare time Logan likes to stay active, lift weights, go running and play golf.

-Lucy joined BBS in late May as our new Fundraising Manager.
+Lucy joined BBS in May 2018 as our Fundraising Manager.
 With over 10 years experience, Lucy has worked in a variety of roles raising funds for charities supporting vulnerable people with health conditions and disabilities.

 Lucy said “I am thrilled to have joined the BBS team.
 This role combines my two passions – fundraising and sport!
 It’s an exciting time to join BBS with ambitious plans for the future and I’m working hard to ensure we secure the funding to make our dreams a reality and make a visible difference through sport”